Using Constraint-based Ordering in PHP

 Initial Solution

-The first approach I took to achieving this end-goal was to apply a low-high ordering pattern.
-So as to make the process easier, I decided that initially sorting the jobs based on shortlist fee would alleviate us from any intensive comparison checks later on.
+The first approach I took to achieving this end goal was to apply a low-high ordering pattern.
+To make the process easier, I decided that initially sorting the jobs based on shortlist fees would alleviate us from any intensive comparison checks later on.
 I was then able to use a single pass through the list to create a result that guaranteed ‘as good of’ a low-high constraint applied as possible.

 function orderFeesByLowHigh(array $fees)